 It’s very easy to give into road rage when so many things seem to be out of your control.
 Traffic jams, a red light that seemingly appears out of nowhere, a pickup cutting you off…

-While many drivers maintain their cool and don’t let things on the road influence their behavior, others tend to give into road rage against other motorists.
+While many drivers maintain their cool and don’t let things on the road influence their behavior, others tend to give in to road rage against other motorists.

-Fun fact (more like sad fact): an estimated 66% of all traffic fatalities are caused by aggressive driving and road rage.
+Fun fact (more like a sad fact): an estimated 66% of all traffic fatalities are caused by aggressive driving and road rage.
 Interestingly, in nearly 40% of all road rage incidents, at least one driver had a firearm.

 Here’s a quick quiz to determine whether or not you’re an aggressive driver:

-As we’ve mentioned above, nearly two thirds of all car accident fatalities are a result of aggressive driving and road rage.
+As we’ve mentioned above, nearly two-thirds of all car accident fatalities are a result of aggressive driving and road rage.

 A car accident triggered by road rage can lead to severe injuries and even wrongful death.
-In Los Angeles, wrongful death is defined as death caused by a wrongful act, negligence or fault of another individual.
+In Los Angeles, wrongful death is defined as death caused by a wrongful act, negligence, or fault of another individual.

 In a nutshell, if the victim had survived, he or she would be entitled to file a personal injury claim.
-A wrongful death claim allows the loved ones or relatives to seek damages for the victim’s pain and suffering.
+A wrongful death claim allows loved ones or relatives to seek damages for the victim’s pain and suffering.

 Compensations obtained from wrongful death claims in road rage accidents can include medical expenses the deceased and their relatives had to deal with due to the injury, lost wages as a result of the road rage accident (including the income that would have been made in the future), pain and suffering as well as funeral expenses.

 If your loved one or relative has died in a wrongful death case involving road rage, don’t hesitate to consult our Los Angeles personal injury attorney.
-JML Law has been at the forefront of battle against reckless and aggressive drivers for over 35 years, and we adopt an aggressive strategy to punish the driver for the wrongdoing.
+JML Law has been at the forefront of the battle against reckless and aggressive drivers for over 35 years, and we adopt an aggressive strategy to punish the driver for the wrongdoing.